-- 6.1 The proposed Landscape Plan includes a landscape strategy which will compensate for the trees to be cleared and to enhance the diversity of species and local biodiversity.
+- 6.1 The proposed Landscape Plan includes a landscape strategy which will compensate for the trees to be cleared and enhance the diversity of species and local biodiversity.
 The proposed planting includes further native trees to add to the age class and species diversity of the estate.
 The objective is to maintain the integrity of the woodland estate setting long term and to create an attractive woodland garden around the new house. - 6.2.
-There are opportunities to establish wildflower margins to the woodland boundary to further enhance biodiversity. - 6.3 The natural tree screen to the north boundary between the estate access road and the development site should be retained and enhanced to improve low level screening and incorporate an evergreen hedge to define the boundary and improve the winter cover.
-Similarly the tree screen to the east boundary should be enhanced to protect the amenity of the adjacent residents.

-6.4.
-The species rich woodland flora and woodland planting will enhance the local biodiversity.
+There are opportunities to establish wildflower margins to the woodland boundary to further enhance biodiversity. - 6.3 The natural tree screen to the north boundary between the estate access road and the development site will be retained and natural regeneration encouraged to improve low level screening including evergreen species to improve the winter cover.
+The tree screen to the south and west will be enhanced with additional native trees and shrubs to protect the amenity of the adjacent residents. - 6.4.
+A native species rich hedge to the north-west boundary should be considered to enhance the local biodiversity.